wwivbbs/wwiv/bbs/admin/readme-wwiv.txt

                 *** Attention Windows 10 ***

-    You need to download the Visual Studio 2015 Updte 1 redistributable files from:
+    You need to download the Visual Studio 2015 Update 1 redistributable files from:
     https://www.microsoft.com/en-us/download/details.aspx?id=49984
     and install this package before using WWIV (or any other software compiled with Visual Studio 2015).

-WWIV 5.1 Getting Started
+WWIV 5.2 Getting Started
 ~~~~~~~~~~~~~~~~~~~~~~~~
-If you already have WWIV 4.3 or 5.0 installed, just copy the EXE and DLL
+If you already have WWIV 4.3 or 5.x installed, just copy the EXE and DLL
-files over your existing 4.3/5.0 installation.
-Please backup your previous binaries and configuration files.
+files over your existing 4.3/5.x installation.
+Please backup your previous
+binaries and configuration files.

 The command line parameters have changed quite a bit, I suggest running
 "bbs -? | more" to see the list of changes.

-So far, WWIV 5.1 is still fully compatable with your existing WWIV 4.30
+So far, WWIV 5.2 is still fully compatable with your existing WWIV 4.30
-and 5.0 installations (Just drop it in and go).
+and 5.x installations (Just drop it in and run init to upgrade the
+data files and go).

 Run WWIVServer.exe and then select the menu Edit > Preferences and setup
 the information for your configuration (paths, and the starting and ending